Global solutions of the gravity-capillary water-wave system in three dimensions: Introduction

 The problem of long time existence of solutions is more challenging, and fewer results have been obtained so far.
 As in all quasilinear problems, the long-time regularity has been studied in a perturbative (and dispersive) setting, that is in the regime of small and localized perturbations of a flat interface.
 Large perturbations can lead to breakdown in finite time, see for example the papers on ``splash'' singularities \cite{CCFGG,CSSplash}.

-In the perturbative setting the main idea is to use dispersion to control the cumulative effects of nonlinear interactions.
 The first long-time result for the water waves system \eqref{WWE} is due to Wu \cite{WuAG} who showed almost global existence for the gravity problem ($g>0$, $\sigma=0$) in two dimensions ($1$d interfaces).
 Subsequently, Germain-Masmoudi-Shatah \cite{GMS2} and Wu \cite{Wu3DWW} proved global existence of gravity waves in three dimensions ($2$d interfaces).
 Global regularity in $3$d was also proved for the capillary problem ($g=0$, $\sigma>0$) by Germain-Masmoudi-Shatah \cite{GMSC}.
 See also the recent work of Wang \cite{Wa2,Wa3} on the gravity problem in $3$d over a finite flat bottom.

 Global regularity for the gravity water waves system in $2$d (the harder case) has been proved by two of the authors in \cite{IoPu2} and, independently, by Alazard-Delort \cite{ADa,ADb}.
 A different proof of Wu's $2$d almost global existence result was later given by Hunter-Ifrim-Tataru \cite{HIT}, and then complemented to a proof of global regularity in \cite{IT}.
 Finally, Wang \cite{Wa1} proved global regularity for a more general class of small data of infinite energy, thus removing the momentum condition on the velocity field that was present in all the previous $2$d results.
 For the capillary problem in $2$d, global regularity was proved by two of the authors in \cite{IoPu4} and, independently, by Ifrim-Tataru \cite{IT2} in the case of data satisfying an additional momentum condition.